 They contain a compound called capsaicin that is anti-inflammatory

 .
-Research shows that capsaicin suppresses obesity-induced inflammatory response, by modulating adipokine release, and macrophage behavior stopping macrophage migration ( these are cells that are present in inflammation, the soldiers of the inflammatory wars), and activation to release proinflammatory mediators.
+Research shows that capsaicin suppresses obesity-induced inflammatory response, by modulating adipokine release, and macrophage behavior stopping macrophage migration ( these are cells that are present in inflammation, the soldiers of the inflammatory wars), and acting to release proinflammatory mediators.

 Adipokines(an inflammatory substance produced by fat cells) are behind the complications of obesity, such as type 2 diabetes, an inflammatory condition.